 Where to Stay in Bali

-If you’re tight on cash, Bali offers plenty of lodging options under $50 per night.
+If you’re tight on cash, Bali offers plenty of lodging options for budget-travel.
 Whereas in many surf destinations you’d be looking at hostels in this price range, in Bali you can get a decent, if not lovely, private room or small villa (depending on the time of year).
 Obviously, sharing a room or villa with a travel companion or two makes this even more economical.

 A couple of the most popular areas for surfing Bali are Canggu and the Uluwatu area on the Bukit Peninsula.
 That said, there’s great surf to be found in many other parts of the island like the East side (Keramas/Sanur area), Balian, Medewi, and the nearby island of Nusa Lembongan.